-Fireflies, or lightning bugs, have been captivating humans for centuries with their beautiful lights on summer nights.
+Fireflies—also known as lightning bugs—have been captivating humans for centuries with their beautiful lights on summer nights.
 What makes fireflies glow the way they do?

 The nearly 2,000 species of fireflies worldwide inhabit every continent except Antarctica.
-The firefly, or lightning bug, isn’t a fly at all, but a beetle from the family Lampyridae, which in Latin means “shining fire.”
-This “fire” that makes fireflies so fascinating is really a method of communication for lightning bugs.
-They form a beautiful language with light (as opposed to most animals’ languages of sound).
+The firefly isn’t actually a fly at all, but rather a beetle from the family Lampyridae, which in Latin means “shining fire.”
+This “fire” that makes fireflies so fascinating is really a method of communication for the insects.
+They form a beautiful language with light (as opposed to many animals’ languages of sound and scent).

 Why Do Fireflies Glow?